-It is our professional opinion that this model proposes a safe and sustainable structure and mitigates the risks attached to one national agency, where safety issues and complexities would be likely to occur.
 We feel that these reforms set Wales at the forefront of the agenda, recognising how complex adoption services are, and maintaining a rights based approach in line with the UNCRC.
-Indeed we would go as far as to say we would caution against any radical reforms to 'nationalise' the whole service which undermine the role and function of the local authority and risk un accountable delivery, and a loss of the voice of the child.
+Indeed we would go as far as to say we would caution against any radical reforms to 'nationalise' the whole service which undermine the role and function of the local authority and risk an accountable delivery, and a loss of the voice of the child.

 We welcome the Deputy Minister's view that Social Services remain an integral function within local government.
-As part of the delivery of social care local government has responsibility for adoption services, and whilst we are concerned at some suggestions in England that adoption services could be privately outsourced, we welcome the continued support from Welsh Government that adoption functions remain a core part of the social care role of local authorities.
-We also recognise the unique expertise the voluntary sector brings to adoption and adoption support in Wales and will work collaboratively with them to scope out the detail of any proposed implementation of adoption reform .
+As part of the delivery of social care local government has responsibility for adoption services and we welcome the continued support from Welsh Government that adoption functions remain a core part of the social care role of local authorities.
+We also recognise the unique expertise the voluntary sector brings to adoption and adoption support in Wales and it is imperative to work collaboratively together to scope out the detail of any proposed implementation of adoption reform and learn from best practice.